This is our ethical eater’s guide to being vegan in Sri Lanka!

 Overall this is one of our favourite countries around the world as a vegan.
-A combination of the varied cuisine and exotic fruits mean you’re never far from some vegan munch.
+No matter your Sri Lanka itinerary, you’ll find a varied cuisine filled with exotic fruit and vegetables, so you’re never far from some vegan munch.
 You just need to make sure you ask lots of questions before you tuck in!

 Food, culture and being a vegan in Sri Lanka

 Sri Lankans are proud of their food as this small, culturally diverse island through time has turned into a culinary melting pot.
 The main ethnic groups are the Sinhalese, Sri Lankan Tamils and Moors of Arab descent.
 On top of this the Dutch and English colonial years have also left their influences.
 Altogether this has created an exciting variety of dishes that vary from region to region.